directus/directus/docs/guides/real-time/getting-started/graphql.md

-# Getting Started with GraphQL Subscriptions
+# Getting Started With GraphQL Subscriptions

 You can connect to a Directus project and get updates on data held in a collection in real-time.